Jackie Robinson Net Worth

 Jackie Robinson net worth and salary: Jackie Robinson was an American professional baseball player who had a net worth equal to $6 million at the time of his death (adjusting for inflation).

 Jackie Robinson was born in Cairo, Georgia in January 1919 and passed away in October 1972.
 He is known for breaking the color line in baseball when he made his Major League Baseball debut for the Brooklyn Dodgers in 1947.
 Robinson played for the Dodgers his entire MLB career until 1956 although he started with the Kansas City Monarchs before that.
 During his career he was a World Series champion in 1955 and a six time All-Star.
 He was the National League MVP in 1949 and the NL batting champion the same year.
 Robinson was the MLB Rookie of the Year in 1947 and was a two time NL stolen base leader.
 His #42 was retired by the Los Angeles Dodgers and has since been retired by all MLB teams.
 He was inducted into the Baseball Hall of Fame on the first ballot in 1962.
 He was also awarded the Congressional Gold Medal and Presidential Medal of Freedom.
 Jackie Robinson passed away on October 24, 1972 at 53 years old of a heart attack.

 At the time of his death, Jackie's largest asset was his six-acre property in Stamford, Connecticut.
 Jackie built the estate in 1955.
+The local country club would not accept him as a member.
 After his death in 1972 the estate was divided into four lots that were sold off by his heirs one at a time.
-One of the remaining lots sold in 2011 for $1.7 million.
+One of the last remaining lots sold in 2011 for $1.7 million.

 |Net Worth:||$6 Million|

 |Profession:||Baseball player, Athlete|